signauth/signauth/packages/signauth/README.md

 Signs a challenge using `secretKey`

 ## Example

+_The code is not working code.
+It is to give you an idea.
+Real code will come with examples._

 In the browser when the user puts `userid` and `password` you should call a first time the API to get a challenge for that user.